adrienlucbert/redoom/README.md

 There is no fixed end goal, as this project aims to be a playground for any idea I would be interested in trying.
-However an unofficial goal is to recreate at some point level of [the first Doom game](https://en.wikipedia.org/wiki/Doom_(1993_video_game)), mostly as a tribute to this game which is considered, along with its older brother Wolfenstein 3D, to be the grandfather of first-person-shooter games.
+However an unofficial goal is to recreate at some point one level from [the first Doom game](https://en.wikipedia.org/wiki/Doom_(1993_video_game)), mostly as a tribute to this game which is considered, alongside its older brother Wolfenstein 3D, to be the grandfather of first-person-shooter games.

 ## 🗺️ Roadmap